 The BACS Council wishes to acknowledge the generous funding received from the Canada-UK Foundation for the Vivien Hughes and Jodie Robson prizes.

-The Prix du Québec consists of two awards of £1,000 (each) generously offered for a number of years by the Government of Québec and administered by BACS.
-It is designed to assist researchers who are permanent UK residents to carry out research projects related to Québec by facilitating a research visit to Québec.
+The Prix de la Délégation générale du Québec à Londres is an annual award of £1,500, generously offered for a number of years by the Government of Québec and administered by BACS.
+It is designed to assist researchers, independent, faculty and students, who are permanent UK residents to carry out research projects related to Québec by facilitating a research visit to Québec.
 Projects that incorporate Québec in a comparative approach (at least 50% of the focus must be on Québec) are also eligible.
 The projects submitted should ideally have a contemporary resonance.
 All applications are welcome, including those from applicants unsuccessful in recent previous competitions.

-– The second award will be aimed at students, including doctoral and masters students and BA or BSc students in their final year of studies.
+The award is open to researchers and academic staff (including postdoctoral researchers) and to students, including doctoral and masters students and BA (MA in Scotland) or BSc students in their final year of studies.

-These are travel awards and thus are not intended to be used to cover tuition fees or similar expenses.
+This is a travel award, which will be paid on presentation of the relevant receipts, and thus are not intended to be used to cover tuition fees or similar expenses.
 Applicants are expected to be members of BACS (they may join at time of application) but need not have an institutional affiliation.

-As with the BACS awards, The Prix du Québec are presented during the BACS Annual Conference in April each year.
-It is expected that the award will be acknowledged in any subsequent publication(s).
+As with the BACS awards, the Prix de la Délégation générale du Québec à Londres is presented during the BACS Annual Conference in April each year.
+It is expected that the recipients will produce a report on their research visit and that the award will be acknowledged in any subsequent publication(s).

 Applicants should provide a brief outline of their proposed research (including methodology, contextual background, plan and outcomes).
 Successful applications will have the following characteristics:

-(i) investigate issues concerning Quebec (includes comparative research where the focus on Quebec is at least 50%);
+- investigate issues concerning Québec (includes comparative research where the focus on Québec is at least 50%);

-A letter of recommendation, on headed paper, from an appropriate referee is also required and should be sent directly to the BACS Secretary, Dr. Jatinder Mann (e-mail address below).
+A brief (one-page) CV and a letter of recommendation, on headed paper, from an appropriate referee should also be included.
 Referees should address the merits of the proposal and the ability of the applicant to successfully carry out the research.
 The referee’s letter may be sent by email as an attachment.